ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 Developer Workflow
 ------------------

+We track open tickets and active PRs related to upcoming releases and larger projects using `GitHub project boards <https://github.com/orgs/ros2/projects>`_.

 Higher level tasks are tracked on the internal (private) Jira: https://osrfoundation.atlassian.net/projects/ROS2

 The usual workflow is (this list is a work in progress):

 * Discuss design (GitHub ticket, and a meeting if needed)
 * Assign implementation to a team member